thiagokokada/graalvm-nix/README.md

 $ nix run "github:thiagokokada/graalvm-nix#11/musl/21_3_0/ruby"
 ```

+If you want to check a list of all available apps, see `bin-names.nix` file.

 Keep in mind `musl` variations only works on Linux, and also only makes sense if
 you want to use `native-image --static --libc=musl`.
 Otherwise both variations
 should be equal.
 You should use non-musl variations on macOS.